 Increases in residential and commercial development countywide have resulted in ever- increasing levels of traffic through the Town, causing increased pollution and ever-increasing threats to the safety and well-being of pedestrians and bicyclists in Town.
 The Town is fully developed and an increasing number of daily visitors with the new interstate transportation hub in nearby Lewes, has resulted in and is likely to continue the increased congestion and overcrowding that is beginning to impact the openness and natural beauty of the community and its environs.
 Further, the population density per square mile of land is significantly higher in Dewey Beach in the summer, compared to Sussex County and the State.

-POLICY: Establish policies and/or amendments to the Town’s Municipal Code that can be implemented within the next 10 years, designed to protect and strengthen the character of the local communities within Dewey, and protect against the overcrowding and promote sustainable tourism.
+POLICY: The town should establish policies and/or amendments to the Town’s Municipal Code that can be implemented within the next 10 years, designed to protect and strengthen the character of the local communities within Dewey, and protect against the overcrowding and promote sustainable tourism.

-POLICY: Work with County and State agencies to establish policies, within the next 10 years, designed to fortify pedestrian and bicyclist safety in Dewey Beach.
+POLICY: The town should work with County and State agencies to establish policies, within the next 10 years, designed to fortify pedestrian and bicyclist safety in Dewey Beach.

 Issue: Bayside Protection